“Let death be what takes us, not a lack of imagination” – Zen Hospice Project

 • Addressing any practical needs such as securing a POA, wills, funeral/burial arrangements

-Many might find it comforting to create some sort of legacy work or life’s story, and we would be happy to assist you in doing so.
-If you feel like discussing any thoughts or concern you are having, please let our staff know and our Psycho-Spiritual Clinician would be more than happy to come and talk with you.
+Many find it comforting to create some sort of legacy work or life’s story, and we would be happy to assist you in doing so.
+If you would like discussing any thoughts or concern you are having, please contact our Psycho-Spiritual Clinician at firstname.lastname@example.org

 Please contact Arthur Loik – Psycho-Spiritual Clinician (905-309-4013 ext.
 33) if you have any questions, are interested in seeking support, or to register for any of the psycho-spiritual groups.